 Active Directory Integration

 Dashlane Business supports Active Directory Integration to help admins provision and de-provision users as they are created or removed from the Active Directory.
-When a user is added to your organization’s Active Directory, they will be invited to create a new Dashlane Business account, or simply join your organization’s account if they’re already a Dashlane user, and be seamlessly onboarded.
+When a user is added to an organization’s Directory, they will be invited to create a new Dashlane account, or simply join the organization’s Dashlane Business plan if they’re already a Dashlane user, and be seamlessly onboarded.

 Learn more about Active Directory Integration.